Ibrahimkhan4real/RL_projects-PPO-CarRacing/README.md

 # RL_projects-PPO-CarRacing
 This repository provides one of the simplest solutions for the CarRacing-v3 environment from Gymnasium, using the Proximal Policy Optimisation (PPO) algorithm, implemented with the Stable-Baselines3 library.
 The CarRacing-v3 task is a continuous control problem in which the agent must drive a car to maximise rewards by staying on track and avoiding collisions.
+[Game Environment here.](https://gymnasium.farama.org/environments/box2d/car_racing/)

 For